JackSloaner/TLAP-Exercises/README.md

 - Making a random binary tree
 - Deleting tree after use to free up memory
 ### 6.6: binary_search_tree
-**Question in the book: a `binary search tree` is a binary tree in which each node value is grater than any value in that node's left subtree but less than any value in the node's right subtree.
+**Question in the book: a `binary search tree` is a binary tree in which each node value is greater than any value in that node's left subtree but less than any value in the node's right subtree.
 Write a recursive function to determine whether a binary tree is a `binary search tree`.** <br>‎<br>
 **Program description:** <br>
 - Class for binary search tree.
 - Includes methods for: